DeltaLabo/rsim/README.md

 Room sound intensity meter
 ============

-### Project status

-> This section will be removed after development is complete.

-- The audio input from the mic was succesfully read via I2S and converted to dBA or dBC.
-- The measurements are around 40-50 dBC in a quiet room, which is higher than expected.

-### To-do

-> This section will be removed after development is complete.

-- [ ] Draw the connections diagram.
-- [ ] Test the dB measurements against a calibrated, reliable meter.
-- [ ] Modify the IIR filter to match the output of the calibrated meter.
-- [ ] The code in `main.ino` uses the GNU GPL license.
-Change the repo's license or write equivalent code.
-- [ ] Design the block diagram for the alert system.
-- [ ] Write the docs.

 ### What is this repository for?

 * This repository was created to develop an ESP32-based ambient noise level meter, that can send alerts via instant messaging.